arg0naut91/muRty/README.md

 This has been tested and in such case the implementation jumps to another branch.

-By default, the function tries to minimize the total cost of each assignment and outputs a list of *k* assignments with lowest costs.
+By default - and as foreseen in \[1\] -, the function tries to minimize the total cost of each assignment and outputs a list of *k* assignments with lowest costs.

 You can reverse this behaviour by changing the parameter `objective` to `max`, like below: